Boston's Fenway Neighborhood: Top Things to Do & See

-Bodega (6 Clearway St - but there's no street sign, so find Dorothy's, walk along Mass Ave toward the Christian Science Church, and turn left onto the first side street) - Enter through the door marked "6", and you're in a tiny and artfully messy space filled with packed foods and papers.
-Walk straight back and just before you hit the wall, a hidden door slides open to reveal a beautifully curated collection of shoes and jackets - Yes, you're in Bodega, possibly the best sneaker boutique in New England, renowned for periodically collaborating with Nike on limited edition designs.
+Bodega (6 Clearway St - but there's no street sign, so find Dorothy's, walk along Mass Ave toward the Christian Science Church, and turn left onto the first side street) - Enter through the door marked "6", and you're in a tiny and artfully messy place packed with packed foods and papers.
+Walk straight back and just before you hit the wall, a hidden door slides open to reveal a beautifully curated collection of streetwear - yes, you're in Bodega, a "store within a store," with over 100 brands of shoes, jackets and other clothing, and accessories.
+It's a not-so-hidden local secret, and possibly the best sneaker boutique in New England, renowned for periodically collaborating with Nike on limited edition designs.
 Try to look cool as you drool.

 South: Southwest Corridor, Ruggles Street, Parker Street, Ward Street, Huntington Ave, Francis St

 West: Muddy River, St Mary's Street, Commonwealth Ave, Boston University Bridge

 Caveat: These boundaries are approximate, and opinions about Fenway boundaries vary.
 Boston neighborhoods don't have "official" boundaries, so they're often ambiguous and sometimes contentious.

 On-street parking is almost non-existent in most areas of Fenway, aside from a few metered spaces along some parts of Boylston Street, Huntington Ave, Mass Ave, and Commonwealth Ave and a few nearby streets.
 You're almost always better off taking the T, especially on Red Sox game days.